IbrahimBidaahr/GHU/README.md

 -The system dynamically displays available courses based on the selected department.
 ## Features
 ### User Authentication:
--Secure login and signup functionality for teachers and students.
+Secure login and signup functionality for teachers and students.

 ### Student Attendance Tracking:
--Mark, update, and view attendance records.
+Mark, update, and view attendance records.

 ### Batch & Department Filtering:
--Courses are displayed based on the selected department.
+Courses are displayed based on the selected department.

 ### Role-Based Access:
--Admin, teacher, and student roles with different access levels.
+Admin, teacher, and student roles with different access levels.

 ### Responsive Design:
--Mobile-friendly interface for easy accessibility.
+Mobile-friendly interface for easy accessibility.